pemsley/coot/trunk/rcrane/README.txt

 specific parameters in RCrane, add the line rcrane.enablePhenixRestraints()
 Note that this requires Coot 0.7-pre r3926 or later.
-To enable the Phenix/MolProbity restraints for the current session only, open Coot’s Python scripting window (Calculate -> Scripting... -> Python...) and type the command rcrane.enablePhenixRestraints()
+To enable the Phenix/MolProbity restraints for the current session only, open Coot's Python scripting window (Calculate -> Scripting... -> Python...) and type the command rcrane.enablePhenixRestraints()
 To revert to the REFMAC5 parameters, type the command